Coronavirus: What Every Medical Coder Needs to Know

 Does COVID-19 Have a Test Code?

 According to a Centers for Medicare & Medicaid Services (CMS) press release, “Healthcare providers who need to test patients for Coronavirus using the Centers for Disease Control and Prevention (CDC) 2019 Novel Coronavirus Real Time RT-PCR Diagnostic Test Panel may bill for that test using the newly created HCPCS code (U0001).”
-This code is used specifically for CDC testing labs to test patients for SARS-CoV-2.

 What Should Your Facility Do to Prepare for a Local Outbreak?